Solar power in Israel: History and development

 In 1949, the prime minister, David Ben-Gurion, offered Harry Zvi Tabor a job on the 'physics and engineering desk' of the Research Council of Israel, which he accepted.
 He created an Israeli national laboratory and created standards amongst the different measurements in use in the country, primarily British, Ottoman and metric.
 Once the laboratory was established, he focused on solar energy for research and development.

 Solar energy was particularly attractive because of the abundance and strength in Israel of the sun's rays and Israel's geographic latitude location is on the 30th parallel north, where the annual incident solar irradiance is 2000 kWh per m2.
 Second, Israel lacks oil, and the conflicts with its neighbors made the procurement of a stable source of energy a national priority.
 In particular, it is argued that the best defense against missile attack felling the national power grid would be to build a distributed power network, which would mean solar fields of 25–50 megawatts across Israel.

 Early in the 1950s, Tabor began to examine why solar installations were inefficient.
-He eventually devised ‘selective black surfaces’, which his team at the National Physical Laboratory modified using nickel and chrome methods to blacken metals.
+He eventually devised 'selective black surfaces', which his team at the National Physical Laboratory modified using nickel and chrome methods to blacken metals.
 These surfaces, which became known as Tabor surfaces, are particularly effective at trapping heat for use in solar water heaters.

-Tabor and French immigrant Lucien Bronicki developed a small solar power unit, the Organic Rankine cycle turbine, for developing countries with problematic power grids.
+Tabor and French immigrant Lucien Bronicki developed a small solar power unit, the Organic Rankine cycle turbine, for use by developing countries with problematic power grids.
 It was designed to neutralize the maintenance issues of reciprocating engines so it had only one moving part, the rotor.
 A 3 kWe prototype was exhibited at the 1961 United Nations Conference on New Sources of Energy in Rome, but it failed to find commercial success.

+Citing lack of land for ground solar PV parks, Israel mandated in 2023 that all newly constructed commercial buildings install rooftop photovoltaic solar panels.

-Dead Sea Solar pond
+Dead Sea solar pond

 In 1965, Lucien Bronicki established Ormat Industries to commercialize the Organic Rankine cycle turbine concept.
-In the 1970s and 1980s Ormat built and operated one of the world's first power stations to produce electricity from solar energy; the plant was located at Ein Bokek near the southern part of the Dead Sea in Israel.
+In the 1970s and 1980s Ormat built and operated one of the world's first power stations to produce electricity from solar energy, at Ein Bokek, near the southern part of the Dead Sea in Israel.

 The plant used a technology known as the solar pond, a large-scale solar thermal energy collector with integral heat storage for supplying thermal energy.
-It was the largest operating solar pond ever built for electricity generation and operated up until 1988.
-It had an area of 210,000 m2 and gave an electrical output of 5 MW.
+It was the largest operating solar pond ever built for electricity generation and operated until 1988.
+It had an area of 210,000 m2 and produced an electrical output of 5 MW.